dansomething/ai-pane.nvim/README.md

   -- Whether to create default keymaps (default: true) create_keymaps = true,

+  -- Whether to restrict AI pane search to the current tmux window only (default: false) -- When false, searches all panes across all tmux windows current_window_only = false,

   -- Predefined prompts (can be extended or modified) prompts = {
     Commit = {